A modular redesign that brought Users back into the experience.

 Improve daily interaction, reduce friction, ship with intent.

-Problem: Content Feed Home
+Biggest Problem: Content Consumption

 • Content feed requires too much effort to maintain for results.
 The feed had a full team developing schedules and content with little return on investment.

-Solution 2: Activity-Based Sections
+My Solution #1: Activity-Based Sections

 AMC themed content cards in the new Sketch template.

-Experience Enhancements
+Core Enhancements

 Main Feed Design